sjanhunen/dokimazo/papers/one-question.rst

 This is Christ saying to Israel: for those of you that have had your heart broken by the law, I am here for you.
 For those of you that are in bondage , I will set you free.
 I am here so you can become what God has always wanted you to be.

-God's purpose for Israel was for them to be a light and an example to all other nations on the earth.
+God's purpose for Israel was for them to be a light and an example to all other nations on earth.
 Israel would be a living, breathing, walking, talking example of what God's heart looked like.
 God is going to use them to educate and teach the world about Him.

-The ministry of Christ wasn't really about healing the sick and feeding the hungry.
+The ministry of Christ wasn't about healing the sick and feeding the hungry.
 Yes, those were signs that He did, but those were to prove that He was the one who could truly heal the heart and feed the soul.
 For that to be possible, you had to be open to Him, like David was.
 A broken heart is an open heart.

 Unfortunately for the nation of Israel, not many people had a heart like David's.
 Insted of a broken heart, they had a blind and a hard heart.
 Throughout the book of Acts, God is trying to reach the heart of Israel who had rejected their own Messiash.